mfcodingbc/regex-tutorial/README.md

 ## Usage

-Go to this Gist: [Regex Tutorial: URL](https://gist.github.com/mfcodingbc/929d51a742b513bbf3839763289d8a6d) for the project.
+Go to this Gist: [Regex Tutorial URL](https://gist.github.com/mfcodingbc/929d51a742b513bbf3839763289d8a6d) for the project.

 ## Credits

 [Xandromus](https://github.com/Xandromus) for creating the starter code.

-Myself [mfcodingbc](https://github.com/mfcodingbc) as author of the Gist.
+Myself ([mfcodingbc](https://github.com/mfcodingbc)) as author of the Gist.